 Activities around the World

 Members of JPFP are frequent participants at international conferences on population and development.
-JPFP is an active participant at the annual Asian Parliamentarians’ Meeting on Population and Development (APDA Meeting) held by its Secretariat, the Asian Population and Development Association (APDA) and the activities of the Asian Forum of Parliamentarians on Population and Development (AFPPD).
+JPFP is an active participant at parliamentary meetings and study visits in Asia, Africa and Arab regions held by its Secretariat, the Asian Population and Development Association (APDA), every year and the activities of the Asian Forum of Parliamentarians on Population and Development (AFPPD).